-The Spatial Audio module exposes a number of services related to spatial audio, notably to:
+The Spatial Audio module exposes a number of services related to spatial audio, to:

-- compute image sources for Reflect for a given geometry;
+- compute image sources for Reflect for geometries

-- model diffraction of obstructed sound sources across geometric edges; and,
+- model diffraction of obstructed sound sources across geometric edges

 - conveniently access the raw API of Wwise Reflect.

 - controls 3D busses by managing game objects and their properties (positions, auxiliary sends, obstruction, and occlusion)

 - controls (multi-) positions and aux sends of spatial audio game objects